HCEhlers/floodplain_harvesting/README.md

 Our definition of floodplain harvesting is:
 1) a man-made structure to collect and store large quantities of water on private land.
-2) the purpose of the structure is ensure enough water for a production, purely incentized on profits.
+2) the purpose of the structure is to ensure enough water for a production, purely incentized on profits.

 We downloaded images from MAXAR Technologies in regions we knew water harvesting took place.
 From what we discovered, many of the water storages were either semi-full or empty.
 This imposed a problem as our original assumption was binary (yes/no) to detect a water storage, and though the images it was impossible to 'label' a water storage only based on completely full water storages.